-I am aware of impossibility of keeping a platform ORM agnostic with the use of JPA.
-My aim in this post is not to criticize JPA, but share a simple way of isolating ORM vendor specific codes in a layered arhitecture.
-We employ classical layered approach in our platform, in which presentation, web controller, service and data access layers exist.
-In service layer, we provide several general purpose services, such as transactional CRUD operation service, security, and auditing services etc. We usually perform data access in those services, and therefore, a DAO layer with related data access operations are laid underneath.
+I am aware of the impossibility of keeping a platform ORM-agnostic with the use of JPA.
+My aim in this post is not to criticize JPA, but to share a simple way of isolating ORM vendor-specific codes in a layered architecture.
+We employ a classical layered approach in our platform, in which presentation, web controller, service, and data access layers exist.
+In the service layer, we provide several general-purpose services, such as transactional CRUD operation services, security, auditing services, etc. We usually perform data access in those services, and therefore, a DAO layer with related data access operations is laid underneath.

 It is highly possible to have similar hierarchies for other DAO classes as well.
-In runtime we want to isolate higher layers, such as service layer, from ORM vendor choice, and make the system functioning with either Hibernate or Toplink by just some configuration property changes.
-In other words, we want to provide our services layer with a family of related objects, in this case DAO objects, depending on a system configuration.
-As you remember from seminal book of GOF, abstract factory makes changing product families very easy and also promotes consistency among products, that is it is not possible to mix products from different families.
-On the other hand, it is difficult to introduce new products into the scene, as it requires changing abstract factory interface.
-Unfortunately, we cannot foresee what kind of DAO classes we will need, hence it is critical for us to be able to add new kinds of DAO’s without any effort or modification in the system.
+At runtime, we want to isolate higher layers, such as the service layer, from the ORM vendor choice and make the system function with either Hibernate or Toplink by just some configuration property changes.
+In other words, we want to provide our services layer with a family of related objects, in this case, DAO objects, depending on a system configuration.
+As you may remember from the seminal book of GOF, the abstract factory pattern makes changing product families very easy and also promotes consistency among products.
+This means it is not possible to mix products from different families.
+On the other hand, it is difficult to introduce new products into the scene, as it requires changing the abstract factory interface.
+Unfortunately, we cannot foresee what kind of DAO classes we will need, hence it is critical for us to be able to add new kinds of DAOs without any effort or modification in the system.

-You may ask, how Spring help us in this situation.
-Well, it is its bean configuration and overriding mechanism that help us to solve adding new kinds of products in the product families.
-Spring bean configuration mechanism has many nice and useful features, and one of them I often make use of it is its bean overriding mechanism.
-You can define more than one bean with same id in your application context files, and the one in the last loaded application context file will override other bean definitions with same ids.
-As a result, we only need to create different bean configuration files for each different ORM vendor and define exactly same beans with ids in each of them.
-For example, in our services.xml. we have;
+You may ask, how does Spring help us in this situation?
+Well, it is its bean configuration and overriding mechanism that help us solve the issue of adding new kinds of products in the product families.
+Spring’s bean configuration mechanism has many nice and useful features, and one of them I often make use of is its bean overriding mechanism.
+You can define more than one bean with the same ID in your application context files, and the one in the last loaded application context file will override other bean definitions with the same IDs.
+As a result, we only need to create different bean configuration files for each ORM vendor and define exactly the same beans with IDs in each of them.

 <bean id="entityService" class="org.ems4j.services.EntityServiceImpl">